-My limited assurance engagement has been conducted in accordance with applicable AUASB Standards on Assurance Engagements, in order to express a limited assurance conclusion as described in Scope paragraphs Part A to Part D of this report.
-I have complied with the independence and other relevant ethical requirements relating to a limited assurance engagements.
+My limited assurance engagement has been conducted in accordance with applicable Australian Standards on Assurance Engagements (ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information and ASAE 3100 Compliance Engagements) in order to express a limited assurance conclusion as described in Scope paragraphs Part A to Part D of this report.
+I have complied the independence and other relevant ethical requirements relating to assurance engagements, which are founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-The procedures I performed were based on my professional judgment and included enquiries of the trustee personnel and observation of material control procedures performed; inspection of documents; walk-throughs of material control procedures and evaluating the effectiveness of material control procedures throughout the year.
+The procedures I performed were based on my professional judgement and included enquiries of the trustee personnel and observation of material control procedures performed; inspection of documents; walk-throughs of material control procedures and evaluating the effectiveness of material control procedures throughout the year.

-My audit of the financial statements and my reasonable and limited assurance engagements on the APRA reporting forms required under SPS 310 are directed towards obtaining sufficient appropriate evidence to form an opinion and conclusion under the appropriate prudential requirements.
-These procedures were not designed to enable me to conclude on other matters required by the APRA Prudential Standards.
+My audit of the financial statements and my reasonable and limited assurance engagements of the APRA annual return forms required under SPS 310 are directed towards obtaining sufficient evidence to form an opinion and conclusion under the appropriate prudential requirements.
+These procedures were not designed to enable me to conclude on other matters required by APRA's Prudential Standards.
 I have therefore performed assurance procedures in order to meet my responsibilities in relation to the design and operating effectiveness of material controls and compliance with specific requirements under the prudential requirements.